 In 2004 I left Cape Town for Durban and settled near The Valley of a Thousand Hills with my new husband Patrick.
 Energised by my experiences in Cape Town and supported by my Germany family and friends, I established my first charitable organisation, Libalele Foundation, in 2005, serving orphaned and vulnerable children in The Valley of a Thousand Hills.
 This endeavour was driven by passion and funded primarily by family and friends.
 By 2008, with our organisation continually extending its reach to meet the great needs that we encountered, we had the good fortune of receiving our first donation from Futurelife.
-We immediately recognised the smart food product was the ideal means of fortifying the diets of the malnourished children with which we were working.
-And as such were delighted that Futurelife agreed to continue working with us in an ongoing partnership.
-The results for the health of the children which whom we worked were nothing short of astonishing.
+We immediately recognised the value of fortified, instant meals at the Early Childhood Development (ECD) Centres we were supporting, the results for the physical and cognitive development of the children which whom we worked were nothing short of astonishing.

 In 2014 the Futurelife Foundation Trust was established with the mission to alleviate hunger and malnutrition among South African children under the age of 5.
 Our development work in the ECD sector grew by the year and we were able to add two further programmes to the large-scale nutrition programme, namely a nutrition & play programme and an ECD registration programme with the Department of Social Development.
 With a diversified programme and several more food donors coming on board with support, we rebranded in 2018 to Zero2Five Trust.
 Our values and mission remain the same and I invite you to join us on this journey towards making a measurable impact on the lives of South African children.